Shriram-s-DevOps-Notes/Ansible/README.md

 **Orchestration:** Ansible facilitates the orchestration of complex workflows involving multiple systems.
 It allows you to coordinate tasks and manage dependencies, ensuring a smooth execution of processes.

 **Infrastructure as Code (IaC):** Ansible supports Infrastructure as Code, enabling you to define and manage infrastructure using code.
-This enhances reproducibility, scalability, and version control of your infrastructure.
+This enhances the reproducibility, scalability, and version control of your infrastructure.

 ***Integration with Cloud Services:** Ansible seamlessly integrates with cloud platforms like AWS, Azure, and Google Cloud.
 This makes it a valuable tool for managing cloud resources and deploying applications in cloud environments.